ailadson/tempest_app/README.md

 1. Run `npm install`
 2. Run `node db/reset.js` to initialize the database
-4. Run `npm run test` to run end-to-end testing with nightwatchjs.
+4. Run `npm test` to run end-to-end testing with nightwatchjs.
-5. Run `node server.js` to start server.
+5. Run `npm start` to start server.
 Opens on port 3000.
   * Visit `http://localhost:3000/` to browse the site.

 ### or use Docker